ethereum/populus/docs/gotchas.rst

 The contract should only provide the total donations, and the number of donations, then calculate the average in the client code.

 [2] Everything the contract **stores** in it's persistent storage costs money, the gas.
-Try to minimise storage only to what absulutly positively is required for the contract to run.
+Try to minimise storage only to what absolutely positively is required for the contract to run.
 Data like derived calculations, caching, aggregates etc, should be handled on the client.

 [3] Whenever possible, use **events and logs for persistent data**.